pantheon-systems/documentation/source/content/guides/wordpress-pantheon/03-migrate-existing-wp-site.md

 1. Clean up your content.

     1. Clear all pending comments.

-If you don’t check it regularly, you likely have thousands of spam comments in your queue.
+        - If you don’t check your comments regularly, you likely have thousands of spam comments in your queue.

-    1. Navigate to **Posts** > **Tags** > sort by **number of posts** > delete any **tags with zero posts** > **consolidate tags** with only one or two posts into other tags.
-Tags are important for SEO, but too many can confuse search engines.
+    1. Navigate to **Posts** > **Tags** > sort by **number of posts** > delete **tags with zero posts** > consolidate tags with only one or two posts into other tags.

+        - Tags are important for SEO, but too many can confuse search engines.

 1. Reduce your old post revisions.

-Post revisions can potentially double the size of your database.
+    - Post revisions can potentially double the size of your database.

 1. Audit your Plugins and Themes and remove any that you no longer use.